Bluebird Backcountry

 Get Ready for Cold Temps

-Kremmling is COLD!
+Expect it to be COLD!
 Mornings in the single digits or even below zero (plus windchill) aren’t uncommon.
 This means beautiful clear nights and crisp sunrises — and it also means campers need to be outfitted for chilly weather.

 In our experience, folks who have the best experiences camping at Bluebird arrive in campervans or other rigs suited for four-season camping, including a heater.
 Tent camping is strongly discouraged.